All Episodes

 I'm asking, where's the media trying to find out for the rest of us?

-You're talking about this wonderful miracle just about that they pulled off.
+You're talking about this wonderful miracle just about that they pulled off, how technically intricate it was and how they nailed it.

 It's a government agency itself, and it got it right.

-Yeah, before the EPA, you had rivers catching on fire.
+Yet before the EPA, you had rivers catching on fire.

-Uh in the first place, I've never said that government never gets anything right.
+In the first place, I've never said that government never gets anything right.

 Secondly, throughout the course of this program, I have always heralded NASA for the contributions they have made to the advancement of science and the human standard of living, American standard of living.

-I think NASA Obama shut it down.
+I think NASA, Obama shut it down.

-Some people told me, Ray, that they didn't know there were any Muslims on Mars.
+Some people told me, Ray, that they didn't know there were any Muslims on Mars because that's what Obama's turned NASA into after this.

 Muslim outreach.